innoq/ml-ops.org/content/phase-zero.md

  + (If required,) How do we label the new data?
  + How expensive is to collect new data?
- + Is there *human in the loop* for the manual cleaning and labeling of the incoming data?
+ + Is there *human in the loop* for the manual cleaning and labelling of the incoming data?

 ### Building Models
-Tightly related to the previous block, the *Building Models* answers questions regarding the updating the ML models, because different ML tasks will require different frequency of model re-training:
+Tightly related to the previous block, the *Building Models* answers questions regarding updating the ML models, because different ML tasks will require different frequency of model re-training:

  + How often the model should be retrained?
     + e.g. hourly, weekly, or with every new data point.
- + What is the *hidden costs* for model re-training?
+ + What are the *hidden costs* for model re-training?
     + e.g. do we use cloud resources to perform such tasks?
  + What is the price policy of the cloud vendor?
+    + e.g. how should we perform hardware cost estimation?
+    + common *Cloud Pricing Calculators* are [Google Cloud Calculator](https://cloud.google.com/products/calculator), [Amazon ML Pricing](https://docs.aws.amazon.com/machine-learning/latest/dg/pricing.html),[ Microsoft Azure Calculator](https://azure.microsoft.com/en-in/pricing/calculator/)
  + How long will take to re-train the model?
  + How do we deal with the scaling issues of cloud operations as they can be more complex and costly?
  + Do we plan for change in the tech stack?